Skip to section

 The Australian stock trading landscape has evolved significantly in the last few years.
 Dozens of online share trading platforms, aimed at experienced traders and novice investors alike, compete for your attention.

-Here’s my list of the 15 best share trading platforms in Australia for November 2023, ranked from best to worst.
+Here’s my list of the 14 best share trading platforms in Australia for 2025, ranked from best to worst.
 Choose one and start your international share trading journey today.

 1. eToro.

-The best overall share trading platform.
+The best share trading platform for social trading.

 You can use these features to follow, interact with, and copy the strategies of more experienced traders.
 But I’m getting ahead of myself.